 Much like the Strip District, Lawrenceville was once a bustling industrial district, full of warehouses and factories.
 Those warehouses have since been closed down and converted into various trendy events and hospitality spaces.

 Many of the warehouses have been converted into chic restaurants and hip bars.
-In the evening, the area has a wonderfully lively atmosphere, as bands of locals and tourists mingle between the colourful venues.
+In the evening, the area has a wonderfully lively atmosphere, as bands of locals and tourists mingle between the colorful venues.

 As a hub of Pittsburgh’s grassroots arts and indie scene, you can be sure to find plenty of live performances from local bands.
 The large warehouse buildings make for great music venues and the locals have definitely taken that to heart.